March–May 2025 United States attacks in Yemen: Seventh week (24–30 April 2025)

-ISW reported at least 17 airstrikes including four consecutive strikes struck a Houthi site in Maqbanah District and six strikes targeting Rabt Al Anan.
+On 29 April, ISW reported at least 17 airstrikes including four consecutive strikes struck a Houthi site in Maqbanah District and six strikes targeting Rabt Al Anan.
 It later also reported four airstrikes targeting Houthi infrastructure in Sahar District, three airstrikes in al Khalq and at least one airstrike targeting Mass military base in Madghal District as well as a strike on a "moving target" near a missile depot in al Suwadiya.
 Nine airstrikes took place in Saada Governorate.
 Al-Mashirah reported that US airstrikes targeted Bani Matar district, Bani Hushaysh district and Al Hasan, Yemen.
 The British Royal Air Force conducted its first operation during the campaign, targeting a cluster of buildings located 24 kilometers south of Sanaa.
 UK intelligence identified the buildings as a manufacturing center for Houthi drones used in naval attacks in the Red Sea.
 The operation, which involved Typhoon FGR4 fighter jets armed with Paveway IV guided bombs, involved "very careful planning ... to allow the targets to be prosecuted with minimal risk to civilians or non-military infrastructure" according to the British Ministry of Defense.
 The airstrikes were carried out at night to further reduce the chance of civilian casualties.
 British forces successfully carried out the operation and returned to base unharmed, while defense secretary John Healey later said in Parliament "initial assessment is that the planned targets were all successfully hit and we've seen no evidence of civilian casualties."

-30 April

-ISW reported at least 17 airstrikes.
+On 30 April, ISW reported at least 17 airstrikes.
 An airstrike targeted a Houthi site in al Hawak District and three airstrikes targeted Kitaf District.
 The UK Defense Ministry said that British forces took part in a joint operation with US forces against a Houthi target in Yemen.
 The Pentagon claimed that the US struck over 1,000 targets reducing their capabilities and killing several personnel.

-1 May
+Eighth week (1–6 May)

-ISW reported at least 10 airstrikes.
+On 1 May, ISW reported at least 10 airstrikes.
 Six airstrikes took place in al Khab al Shaaf District.
 Later, ISW reported additional strikes, five in Saada, four in al Khab al Shaaf District, as well as strikes in Sanaa and Hamdan District, and in al Mahwit Governorate.
 Three airstrikes also struck Houthi sites in Asr and Mount Attan areas of Sanaa.

-2 May

-ISW reported at least 28 airstrikes.
+On 2 May, ISW reported at least 28 airstrikes.
 Al-Mashirah reported seven US strikes in Ras Issa oil port of As Salif district.

-3 May

-Saba News Agency reported that the US conducted overnight strikes on Sanaa, Bani Hushaysh district and Khabb wa ash Sha'af district.
+On 3 May, Saba News Agency reported that the US conducted overnight strikes on Sanaa, Bani Hushaysh district and Khabb wa ash Sha'af district.
 Al-Masirah reported two US air strikes on Kamaran island and As Salif district.

-4 May

-Al-Masirah reported US strikes throughout Yemen including 10 air attacks on Al Hazm district and five air attacks on Majzar district, Marib Governorate.
+On 4 May, Al-Masirah reported US strikes throughout Yemen including 10 air attacks on Al Hazm district and five air attacks on Majzar district, Marib Governorate.